SamiLumine/Emergency-Evacuation/readme.md

 The original idea was to build an application that helps users find the closest emergency exit based on their position inside the university building.

 The scope was later redefined into a smaller version:
-- Exit doors are placed manually.
+- Doors are placed manually.
-- The system calculates a path through the doors.
-- The shortest path is chosen.
+- The system uses an algorithm that explores the doors according to their links and defines the shortest path to an emergency exit.
 - The application shows the user which doors to take.

 ---